-The Athletic Training Education Program (ATEP) at Baylor University is designed for students interested in pursuing a career as a Certified Athletic Trainer.
-The ATEP curriculum leads to a Bachelor of Science in Education with a major in Athletic Training.
+The Athletic Training Program (ATP) at Baylor University is designed for students interested in pursuing a career as a Certified Athletic Trainer.
+The ATP curriculum leads to a Bachelor of Science in Athletic Training (BSAT).
 The program is offered by the Department of Health, Human Performance, and Recreation.
-The Baylor University ATEP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-Students who graduate from this program and meet all requirements may sit for the BOC Examination and the State of Texas Athletic Training Licensure Examination.
+The Baylor University ATP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Students who graduate from this program and meet all requirements may sit for the BOC Examination.
+Currently, the program's first time pass rate for the BOC Exam is 72.2%.
 Below are some documents that describe the academic, clinical education, and other aspects of Baylor's ATEP:

 - Use reading, writing, speaking and listening skills in athletic training courses and apply these skills for purposes of comprehension, discovery, enjoyment, debate and clear exchange of ideas and information.

 - Demonstrate the confidence and the degree of knowledge, skills, and abilities for an entry-level athletic trainer.

 - Use computers and other technology to enhance communication, inquiry, problem-solving, and decision-making within athletic training.

 - Use critical thinking to solve problems, make decisions, and gain new insights into both personal and professional domains.